bookofproofs/bookofproofs.github.io/_sources/history/20th-century/gromoll.md

 7. Leveraged Morse theory to define the splitting of a Riemannian manifold into two parts.
 8. Established an early step towards understanding Ricci flow.

-Born 13 May1938, Berlin, Germany.
-Died 31 May2008, Stony Brook, New York, USA.
+Born 13 May 1938, Berlin, Germany.
+Died 31 May 2008, Stony Brook, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gromoll/)